A Room with a Pew - in more detail

 What better solution than to rent out the hundreds of rooms that once were filled by monks and nuns, but that otherwise would now stand empty.

-A Room with a Pew is a travel book that gives an account of the authors' journey.
+A ROOM WITH A PEW is a travel book that gives an account of the authors' journey.
 It is not a religious book.
 Nor is it a guide book.
-But it does contain enough information for readers to plan a similar journey of their own - staying overnight in some of Spain's ancient monasteries.
+But it does contain a chapter that allows readers to plan a similar journey of their own - staying overnight in some of Spain's ancient monasteries.

 You can download a free copy of this chapter from our Free books page on this site.